fresh-creations/tammy/README.md

 2. manually by providing a keyframe file in the setting file as `zoom_instrument: <file_name>` and name the file: `file_name_fps.txt` where `fps` should correspond with the `fps` value in `sequence_settings.initial_fps` .
 Keyframes can be manually generated with e.g. `https://www.chigozie.co.uk/audio-keyframe-generator/`

 ### Frame rate and video length
 The setting `sequence_settings.initial_fps` determines the number of frames generated, given the length of the audio clip.
 By using frame interpolation, the frame-rate can be increased to a target by setting `do_slowmo: True` and providing a `target_fps` which must be a multiple of `initial_fps`.
+This allows to produce high frame rate videos faster than compared to generating all frames from scratch with the `generator`.

 If desired, the number of generated frames can be limited by providing `sequence_settings.max_frames`.
 In this case the generated video length will be shorter than the provided audio clip and will be: `max_frames`/`initial_fps`.